vmware/terraform-provider-vcf/docs/resources/cluster.md

 - `dedup_and_compression_enabled` (Boolean) Enable vSAN deduplication and compression
 - `esa_enabled` (Boolean) Enable vSAN ESA
 - `failures_to_tolerate` (Number) Number of ESXi host failures to tolerate in the vSAN cluster.
-One of 0, 1, or 2.
+One of 1 or 2.
+Please note that the option is only supported for VCF9.

 <a id="nestedblock--vsan_remote_datastore_cluster"></a>